redox-os/rfcs/text/0000-io_uring.md

     pub _rsvd: [u64; 2],    // reserved for future use and must be zero
 }

-/// A 32-bit Completion Queue Entry.
-Takes up 16 bytes of space.
+/// A 64-bit Completion Queue Entry.
+Takes up 32 bytes of space.
 #[repr(C, align(16))]
 #[derive(Clone, Copy, Debug, Eq, Hash, PartialEq)]
 pub struct CqEntry64 {
-    pub user_data: u64,     // the same value as specified in the corresponding submission entry pub status: i32,        // the "return value" of the syscall, optionally the flags field can extend this pub flags: u32,         // miscellaneous flags describing the completion }
+    pub user_data: u64,     // the same value as specified in the corresponding submission entry pub status: u64,        // the "return value" of the syscall, optionally the flags field can extend this pub flags: u64,         // miscellaneous flags describing the completion pub extra: u64,         // extra eight bytes of the return value (optional) }
 ```